NCAR/gcmprocpy/docs/source/tiegcmpy/plot_functions.rst

 This function generates a contour plot of a variable at a specific latitude against longitude, with optional time and local time.

-.. function:: plt_lev_lon(datasets, variable_name, latitude, time= None, mtime=None, variable_unit = None, contour_intervals = 20, contour_value = None, cmap_color = None, line_color = 'white',  level_minimum = None, level_maximum = None, longitude_minimum = None, longitude_maximum = None, localtime_minimum = None, localtime_maximum = None)
+.. function:: plt_lev_lon(datasets, variable_name, latitude, time= None, mtime=None, variable_unit = None, contour_intervals = 20, contour_value = None, symmetric_interval= False, cmap_color = None, line_color = 'white', level_minimum = None, level_maximum = None, longitude_minimum = None, longitude_maximum = None, localtime_minimum = None, localtime_maximum = None)

 Parameters:
     - datasets (xarray): The loaded dataset(s) using xarray.
-    - variable_name (str): The name of the variable with latitude, longitude, and ilev dimensions.
+    - variable_name (str): The name of the variable with latitude, longitude, and lev/ilev dimensions.
     - latitude (float): The specific latitude value for the plot.
     - time (np.datetime64, optional): The selected time, e.g., '2022-01-01T12:00:00'.
     - mtime (array, optional): The selected time as a list, e.g., [1, 12, 0] for the 1st day, 12 hours, 0 minutes.
     - variable_unit (str, optional): The desired unit of the variable.
     - contour_intervals (int, optional): The number of contour intervals.
 Defaults to 20.
     - contour_value (int, optional): The value between each contour interval.
+    - symmetric_interval (bool, optional): If True, the contour intervals will be symmetric around zero.
+Defaults to False.
-    - cmap_color (str, optional): The color map of the conutour.
-Defaults to 'viridis' for Density,'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
+    - cmap_color (str, optional): The color map of the contour.
+Defaults to 'viridis' for Density, 'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
-    - line_color (str, optional): The color for all lines in the on the plot.
+    - line_color (str, optional): The color for all lines in the plot.
 Defaults to 'white'.
     - level_minimum (float, optional): Minimum level value for the plot.
-Defaults to -6.75.
+Defaults to None.
     - level_maximum (float, optional): Maximum level value for the plot.
-Defaults to 6.75.
+Defaults to None.
     - longitude_minimum (float, optional): Minimum longitude value for the plot.
 Defaults to -180.
     - longitude_maximum (float, optional): Maximum longitude value for the plot.
 Defaults to 175.
-    - localtime_minimum (float, optional): Minimum localtime value for the plot.
+    - localtime_minimum (float, optional): Minimum local time value for the plot.
+Defaults to None.
-    - localtime_maximum (float, optional): Maximum localtime value for the plot.
+    - localtime_maximum (float, optional): Maximum local time value for the plot.
+Defaults to None.

 Example:
     .. code-block:: python